Whales and dolphins

 Specific rules apply to the operation of personal water craft, such as jet skis and wave-runners near dolphins because their speed and manoeuvrability can pose greater risks to whales and dolphins.

-Both state and federal laws protect whales and dolphins, including the distances boats, swimmers and aircraft may approach.
+Both state and federal laws protect whales and dolphins, including the distances that boats, swimmers and aircraft may approach.
 The relevant state legislation, administered by the Department of Environment and Water, is the National Parks and Wildlife Act 1972 and the National Parks and Wildlife (Protected Animals - Marine Mammals) Regulation 2010.

 On this website

 - Alcohol, drugs and boating

 - Anchoring in channels